lagz-1/riscv-gnu-toolchain/README.md

 You may encounter many problems during the process,I list some i encountered below:
 [
  Q:**ERROR: pkg-config binary 'pkg-config' not found**
- A:This error message indicates that a binary file called PGg-config, which is commonly used to find and get information about dependent libraries when configuring and building software, is not found on your system.
+ A:This error message indicates that a binary file called pkg-config, which is commonly used to find and get information about dependent libraries when configuring and building software, is not found on your system.
 To solve this problem, you can install pkg-config by following one of the following steps:

   ```
   sudo apt-get install pkg-config